leokruglikov/bacteria-sim/README.md

 # Setup
- Download the .java files and move them into your projects source directory.
-After that run the main method.
+ Download the folder app and move it into your projects source directory.
+After that run the main method in App.java.